pzerger/cheatsheets/Markdown_Cheatsheet.md

 # Markdown Cheat Sheet

 This is a concise and easy-to-navigate markdown cheat sheet.
 The list covers markdown in general, but also includes some  Github Flavored Markdown (GFM) where GFM is a bit different from standard markdown.
+For each markdown style, you will see two entries:

+- The first entry shows the syntax for the given style
+- The second shows how the syntax renders in a browser

+Use the 'Table of Contents' and 'back to top' links to navigate this document quickly and easily.

 # Table of Contents